People often ask me: “How do you maintain being objective about your clients and their cases?”

 I believe that the best divorce lawyers are tied into their clients’ cases with their hearts.
 Sure, great lawyers need to have the ability analyze our clients' positions.
 We need to look at the facts of our clients' cases and give them good advice about how to proceed based upon the law.
 For that we need to provide an analysis.
 At the same time, the legal analysis we provide must be attached to the context of each of our clients' families.
 For that, we need to tap into our compassion.

-When our clients retain us, they are retaining us because they are about to make decisions about the most important parts of their lives.
-They are making significant decisions about not only their financial futures, but other matters way more significnant.
-Most importantly, they are making decisions about how they are going to parent their children and interact with their children's other parent for years to come.
+Our clients retain us because they are making decisions about the most important parts of their lives, and I'm not talking about their financial futures.
+They are making decisions about how they're going to parent their children and interact with their children's other parent for years to come.
 Make no mistake that these decisions will impact these families for generations.

-What can be the opposite of objective?
-Thesaurus.com comes up with words like interested, involved, passionate, and warm.
-Better.
+What is the opposite of objective?
+Thesaurus.com comes up with words like interested, involved, compassionate, and warm.

 I am not suggesting for a second that we let the experience of our clients' emotions yank us all over the place.
-What I am suggesting is that being emotionally intelligent and connected to the work we do make us the most capable as lawyers.
+What I am suggesting is that being emotionally intelligent and connected to the work we do makes us the most capable of lawyers.